abbeyphillips/dms1_blog/README.md

       <img width="1243" alt="hw01" src="https://github.com/user-attachments/assets/d39e0c5b-829f-4f83-b8c0-b70bd72cc0c0" /> </p>
       <br>
   <p style="font-family: 'Helvetica'; font-size:20px; text-align:left;">
+     Initially I struggled to make a grid until I looked through the resources on p5.js help and I found a tutorial titled ‘Create a grid of 10 columns and 5 rows by Tiri’.

+      <br><br>

       Rafaël Rozendaal's piece pinkyellowblue.com is composed of two coloured shapes slowly moving around the background that alternate colours when the circle and the square conflict with each other.
 Rewriting the code would require the background, circle and square, three colours, modify the positions, implement two colour changes, and then create a loop.
   <br><br>
   Resources to help learning these concepts include: